 When applying are students asked to submit written work?

 Yes.
-All candidates must submit one piece of written work for History and two pieces for English.
+All candidates must submit one piece of written work for History and one piece for English.

 Do I need to sit a test?

-Yes, all candidates for History & English must take the History Aptitude Test (HAT), but are NOT required to take the English Literature Admissions Test (ELAT).
+Yes, all candidates for History & English must take both the History Aptitude Test (HAT) and the English Literature Admissions Test (ELAT).

 How are students in History & English taught?